michalwitwicki/QuickQuack/README.md

 ```

 ### Average map score
-Average map score is calculated only from best `map_required` maps.
-So after each new record done by a player, list of all `map_scores` is sorted and only best are taken to calculate average.
+Average map score is calculated only from `map_required` maps on which player performed the best.
+So after each new record done by a player, list with every `map_score` done by a player is sorted and only best are taken to calculate an average.

-This is to prevent players from avoiding playing more maps than required in fear of lowering their final_score.
+This is to prevent players from avoiding playing more maps than required in fear of lowering their `final_score`.
 ```python
 avg_map_score = sum_of_best_map_scores / map_required
 ```